Medable/Android-SDK/README.md

 ### Initialization of the _APIClient_ class

 This _APIClient_ class is a singleton and has convenience methods used to communicate with Medable servers.
 The first thing to do is to configure the singleton instance.
-For that, what's needed is a base URL, an Org and an App created on a Medable server.
+For that, what's needed is a base URL, an Org, and an App created on a Medable server.

 ```java
 APIClient.Builder